Before You Head Back to the Office, Consider a Hybrid Work Model

 Remember: The point of a hybrid work model is to protect the safety of your staff while also facilitating productivity and collaboration.
 A true hybrid model should ensure an equally productive experience regardless of an employee’s environment.

 As part of guaranteeing that productive experience, employers must invest in a tech stack that supports strong collaboration, employee engagement, and project management across remote and on-site work environments.
 The benefits of implementing a robust tech stack also extend far beyond the current pandemic.
-Establishing this infrastructure allows the business to consider remote hiring options for future positions, giving it the ability to easily and cost-effectively extend its footprint — and its talent pool — without building a new company office.
+Establishing this infrastructure allows the business to consider remote hiring options in the job market for future positions, giving it the ability to easily and cost-effectively extend its footprint — and its talent pool — without building a new company office.

-Benefits of a Hybrid Work model
+Benefits of a Hybrid Work Model

 In addition to its productivity- and culture-strengthening benefits, a hybrid work model also helps organizations remain flexible, which will be critical in the coming months.
 An employee may be required to go back into quarantine at any time, and another wave of shelter-in-place orders may arise if cases spike.
 By implementing a hybrid work model, an organization makes it possible to keep operations running regardless of these bumps in the road.